 Slow builds were killing our docs

-How we cut a Sphinx build from 30 minutes to under 3 by splitting PDFs into chapters and parallelizing outputs.
+How we cut a Sphinx build from 30 minutes to under 5 by splitting PDFs into chapters and parallelizing outputs.

 “Our docs build takes 30 minutes.”

 The client said it casually, like it was just how things worked.
-The system rebuilt the entire site every time.
-Even for a one-word fix.
+The system rebuilt the entire site every time, even for a one-word fix.

-This is more common than you’d think.
-And it kills documentation quality in ways that aren’t obvious.
+This is more common than you’d think, and it kills documentation quality in ways that aren’t obvious.

 Slow builds make docs worse